Romanian; Moldavian; Moldovan: Молдова Советикэ | |

 Moldovan politician and historian Valeriu Passat [<nowiki/>[[:ro:Valeriu Pasat|ro]]] stated in his exhibition, "13 ani de Stalinism.
 RSS Moldovenească în anii 1940–1953" (13 Years of Stalinism, Moldavian SSR in years 1940–1953) that Iosif Mordoveț [<nowiki/>[[:ro:Iosif Mordoveț|ro]]] forced the authors to write the anthem.[6]

-According to Vladimir Poțeluev,[8] this anthem was created by an order made by the Supreme Soviet in Moscow, after the annexation of the Moldavian ASSR and Bessarabia (the west and east territory of the Dniester River) to the Soviet Union.
-The Supreme Soviet also said that the top brass (Stalin and others) set multiple rules for the writers of the lyrics:
+According to Vladimir Poțeluev,[7] the anthem was created by an order made by the Supreme Soviet of the Soviet Union in Moscow, after the annexation of the Moldavian Autonomous Soviet Socialist Republic and the Bessarabian Soviet Socialist Republic.
+The Supreme Soviet also said that the top brass (e.g. Stalin et al.) set multiple rules for the writers of the lyrics:

 The Cyrillic script was used officially for the Romanian language (also called Moldovan)[13] [14] during Soviet times.
 However, after 1989, the Romanian language in modern-day Moldova now officially uses the Latin script; only the breakaway state of Transnistria (internationally recognized as a part of Moldova) still officially uses the Cyrillic alphabet.